learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 ## Regression Analysis

-By now, you know that the purpose of the regression process is to fit a mathematical model to a set of observed points, in order to later use that model for predicting new values e.g. predicting sales, based on historical sales figures, predicting house prices based on different features of the house etc.
+By now, you know that the purpose of the regression process is to fit a mathematical model to a set of observed points, in order to later use that model for predicting new values e.g. predicting sales, based on historical sales figures, predicting house prices based on different features of the house, etc.

 Let's use a very simple toy example to understand how this works with linear algebra.
-Say you are collecting data on total number sales per day for some business.
+Say you are collecting data on total number of sales per day for some business.
 Imagine you've got three data points in the format:

 (day, total number of sales(in hundreds))